sachinaol/sachinaol/README.md

 - 👋 Hi, I’m @sachinaol
 - 👀 I’m interested in ...django
+csharp  mono  xamarin  android app development
-- 🌱 I’m currently learning ...django
+- 🌱 I’m currently learning ...django ,xamarin
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+sach_in@aol.com

 <!---
 sachinaol/sachinaol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.